 The kids love an excuse to do craft so, instead of buying expensive decorations or cards, get the kids on the job!
 Raid the recycling and the craft box, and spend a rainy afternoon decorating the house.
-Click here for some Easter craft ideas!
+Check out my Easter craft ideas!

 I’ve never met a child who doesn’t adore a trail or treasure hunt!
 Instead of waking up to their Easter goodies, why not get the kids hunting for clues to earn their chocolate?
-Just buy some hollow plastic eggs to hide in the house or garden (places like The Range, Home Bargains and Poundland sell these really cheaply) and fill with clues or treasure.
-Click here to print off my free trail kit to get you started, and remember to store the eggs to use again next year.
+Buy some hollow plastic eggs to hide in the house or garden (places like The Range, Home Bargains and Poundland sell these really cheaply) and fill with clues or treasure.
+Print off my free trail kit to get you started, and remember to store the eggs to use again next year.

 There are plenty of free places to visit this Easter, so get some fresh air and have some quality family time.
 Head for a walk along the beach, have a ramble in the woods or visit a local country park.
 Memories don’t need to cost money – kids don’t need expensive days out, they just need time.
 You could even take some little eggs to hide, just remember where you hide them. 😅

 5. Bring a plate